SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 - SMU and its opponents have gone over the current 62-point total in six of 10 games this season.

-- Tulsa and its opponents have combined to score more than 62 points in three of 10 games this season.
+- Tulsa's games have gone over 62 points in three of 10 chances this season.

-- Saturday's over/under is 2.5 points lower than the two team's combined 64.5 points per game average.
+- The combined points per game average of the two teams, 64.5, is 2.5 points more than Saturday's over/under.

 - The 55 combined points per game that these two squads have allowed this season are seven fewer than the 62 total in this contest.